team-zomsa/aplib.net-research/README.md

 ### Installation
 Aplib is available as a NuGet package, and as a simple DLL file that can then be added as a reference.
-Both can be found on our [GitHub Releases](https://github.com/team-zomsa/aplib.net/releases) page.
+Both can be found on our [GitHub Releases]() (Not available/necessary on the research repository) page.
 If you're using Unity, you can install aplib as a Unity Package.
 The Unity Package and detailed installation instructions can be found [here](https://github.com/team-zomsa/Aplib-Unity-Package).

 > [!TIP]
 > An easier way of installing is also provided using the NuGet Gallery at NuGet.org, which can be found [here](https://www.nuget.org/packages/Aplib.Core/).

 ### Quickstart Guide
-Check out our [Quickstart Guide](https://github.com/team-zomsa/aplib.net/wiki/Quick-Start-Guide) for using aplib in your Unity project!
+Check out our [Quickstart Guide](https://github.com/team-zomsa/aplib.net-research/wiki/) for using aplib in your Unity project!

 > [!TIP]
 > Our Quickstart Guide for using aplib in Unity is also useful for learning aplib in general!

 > [!TIP]
 > You can see aplib in action in our demo project.
-You can find the demo project in [this repository](https://github.com/team-zomsa/aplib.net-demo).
+You can find the demo project in [this repository]() (Not available/necessary in the research (repository)).

-## These might be useful...
+## Documentation, Guidelines and Metrics

 > [!NOTE]
-> **_Documentation_** is automatically generated using DocFX and can be found [here](https://team-zomsa.github.io/aplib.net/).
+> **_Documentation_** is automatically generated using DocFX and can be found [here](https://team-zomsa.github.io/aplib.net-research/).

 > [!NOTE]
 > This project is open source!
-The **_contribution guidelines_** can be found [here](https://github.com/team-zomsa/aplib.net/blob/main/CONTRIBUTING.md).
+The **_contribution guidelines_** can be found [here]() (Not relevant for this research repository, if you are interested though, check out the main aplib.net repository after the research :wink:).

 > [!TIP]
-> We provide **_code analysis metrics_** using SonarCloud, which can be found [here](https://sonarcloud.io/dashboard?id=team-zomsa_aplib.net).
+> We provide **_code analysis metrics_** using SonarCloud, which can be found [here](https://sonarcloud.io/dashboard?id=team-zomsa_aplib.net) (Note: these are from the main aplib.net repository).
 > It provides information on metrics such as code coverage, code smells, and technical debt.

 ## Licensing
 > [!WARNING]
-> The project is provided under the **_BSD 3 License_**, which can be found [here](https://github.com/team-zomsa/aplib.net/blob/main/LICENSE).
+> The project is provided under the **_BSD 3 License_**, which can be found [here](https://github.com/team-zomsa/aplib.net-research/blob/main/LICENSE) (Note: if you would like to do anything with this project, please go to the main aplib.net repository).